 If you do not have access to a nurse hotline and your need is not life-threatening, you can call the member services department (some only open during business hours – the number is on the back of your health insurance card) for close in-network provider options.
 It is best to obtain this information before it is needed.

-The summary of benefits and coverage lists covered preventative services (many are at 100% if they are a covered benefit).
+The summary of benefits and coverage provides a list of covered preventative services (many are covered at 100% if they’re a covered benefit).

 Many people miss these valuable benefits.